 Lavender is naturally anti-inflammatory, so it can help your skin if you have acne blemishes or even acne scarring.

 Lavender is also said to help heal scars and blemishes.
 You won’t see results from just one or two masks, but over time, scars can become less noticeable.

 If you have never used a certain essential oil it is important to do a skin patch test prior to topically using!
 See my sections on topical use and other essential oil safety concerns:

 Beat the egg in a small bowl.
 Add the pumpkin puree and mix well.

-Add the honey and frankincense and stir well.
+Add the honey and essential oil and stir well.

 Use your fingers or a brush to apply the pumpkin face mask recipe all over your face.
 Let sit for 15 to 20 minutes before rinsing.

 Leftovers can be stored in the fridge for two to three days.

 This mask is an exfoliating mask, so it should be used once a week.
 Using it more often can irritate your skin.

 If you like to use two masks a week, alternate this one with one that doesn’t contain hydroxy acids, charcoal, or clay to avoid redness and irritation.